-vehicle slipping or toppling off of the lifting platform. support plates at the vehicle lift support points specified by the ⚠Danger vehicle manufacturer.
+Risk of death caused by vehicle slipping or toppling the lifting platform.
+Align vehicle between vehicle lift columns and position the four support plates at the vehicle lift support points specified by the vehicle manufacturer. -- ---

 Risk of accident and injury